bradens17/bradens17.github.io/_projects/2022-00-11-Solar-Tracker.md

   <em> <a href="https://unsplash.com/" target="_blank"></a></em>
 </div>

-Using a lazy susan (slew bearing) to reduce axial load on motor2 that turn the table (roll axis)
+Using a lazy susan (slew bearing) to reduce axial load on motor2 that turns the table (roll axis)